 Spectrometer Definition vs Spectrophotometer Definition

 "Spectrometer" is a general term for a piece of equipment that can separate and measure spectral components of a "physical phenomenon".
-Spectrometers can be designed to measure various phenomena such as electromagnetic light (for example, optical spectrometers and IR spectrometers), mass, or nuclear magnetic resonance.
+Spectrometers can be designed to measure various phenomena such as electromagnetic light (for example, optical spectrometer and IR spectrometers), mass, or nuclear magnetic resonance.
 In this article, we will refer to optical spectrometers as spectrometers for comparison purposes.

 Our research shows that there is not one firm definition for a spectrophotometer, and its usage or purpose varies.
 The word spectrophotometer comes refers to both a spectrum ("spectro") and light ("photo").
 One definition states that a spectrophotometer is an instrument that measures the intensity of light that is absorbed by passing through a sample.
 One key distinction is that all spectrophotometers contain a spectrometer or incorporate a spectrometer within their design.